-- c) Regular students have the right to withdraw totally or partially before the end of the third week of the approved study semester as announced every semester by the Deanship of Admissions and Registration and will have to pay the amount of 50% of the fees of the withdrawn courses, provided that the payment is processed before the approval of the courses by the Deanship of Admissions and Registration and after obtaining official approvals by the concerned parties in the college. - d) Regular students have the right to withdraw totally or partially before the end of the fourth week of the approved study semester as announced every semester by the Deanship of Admissions and Registration and will have to pay the amount of 75% of the fees of the withdrawn courses, provided that the payment is processed before the approval of the courses by the Deanship of Admissions and Registration and after obtaining official approvals by the concerned parties in the college. - e) In case the student withdraws partially or totally after the end of the fourth week, he/ she shall pay the entire amount of registered credit hours fees. - f) The student has the right to withdraw totally or partially without financial charges from courses that require prerequisites and were registered in the course registration form provided by the student to the Deanship of Admissions and Registration. - g) The student has the right to withdraw totally or partially from courses that have been equalized later on without financial charges.
+- c) Regular students have the right to withdraw totally or partially before the end of the third week of the approved study semester as announced every semester by the Directorate of Admissions and Registration and will have to pay the amount of 50% of the fees of the withdrawn courses, provided that the payment is processed before the approval of the courses by the Directorate of Admissions and Registration and after obtaining official approvals by the concerned parties in the college. - d) Regular students have the right to withdraw totally or partially before the end of the fourth week of the approved study semester as announced every semester by the Directorate of Admissions and Registration and will have to pay the amount of 75% of the fees of the withdrawn courses, provided that the payment is processed before the approval of the courses by the Directorate of Admissions and Registration and after obtaining official approvals by the concerned parties in the college. - e) In case the student withdraws partially or totally after the end of the fourth week, he/ she shall pay the entire amount of registered credit hours fees. - f) The student has the right to withdraw totally or partially without financial charges from courses that require prerequisites and were registered in the course registration form provided by the student to the Directorate of Admissions and Registration. - g) The student has the right to withdraw totally or partially from courses that have been equalized later on without financial charges.

-- h) In case the student wants to transfer to another programme after the regular add/ drop period, he shall bear all the financial charges mentioned in items b, c and d of this paragraph. - i) The student has the right to withdraw totally or partially without financial charges from courses that have been registered beyond the limit allowed by the university and the Bahraini Higher Education Council. - j) If the university cancels or withdraws any courses registered by the student at any time, the amount of the paid fees will be credited to his account. - k) The aforementioned regulations related to students' withdrawal do not apply to new students during admissions semester; they are governed by total withdrawal instructions issued by the university during the registration of an academic semester.
+- h) In case the student wants to transfer to another programme after the regular add/ drop period, he shall bear all the financial charges mentioned in items b, c and d of this paragraph. - i) The student has the right to withdraw totally or partially without financial charges from courses that have been registered beyond the limit allowed by the university and the Bahraini Higher Education Council.